hazelld/mpool/README.md

 To use this library, simply include mpool.c and mpool.h into the project.
 Should you want a .so file, simply run `make`.

 ## API
-The API is very small, consisting of only 7 functions.
+The API is very small, consisting of only 7 (main) functions.
 There are also a few error codes that will be outlined.

 ### init_mpool()
 ```mpool_error init_mpool (size_t block_size, int32_t capacity, struct mpool** pool);```